← Back to blog index · 2026-05-10

 - Regulatory risk: SEC’s stance on “synthetic stablecoins” is unsettled

-Honestly Bitfinex is more familiar and controllable.
+Honestly the exchange is more familiar and controllable.
 Ethena is from 2023, hasn’t survived a full bear market test.

 Why Funding Is Safer Post-FTX